Low-latency Video Streaming: Types And Challenges

 Key Takeaways

-• Low latency video streaming reduces the time between content capture and viewer playback, ensuring near-instantaneous delivery.
+• Low-latency video streaming reduces the time between content capture and viewer playback, ensuring instant delivery.

-Low latency video streaming focuses on minimizing the delay between the video source, such as a content provider, and the viewer, aiming to reduce latency to just a few hundred milliseconds or less.
-Traditional streaming methods often involve significant delays due to buffering, encoding, and network issues, sometimes taking seconds or even minutes.
+Traditional streaming methods often involve significant delays due to buffering, slow encoding, and network issues, sometimes taking seconds or even minutes.
+Low latency solves this problem by minimizing the delay between the video source, such as a content provider, and the viewer, aiming to reduce latency to just a few milliseconds or less.

-Low latency streaming often relies on specialized protocols like Low Latency HLS (HTTP Live Streaming) and others, which are designed to minimize buffering times.
+Low-latency streaming often relies on specialized protocols like Low-latency HLS (HTTP Live Streaming) and others designed to minimize buffering times.
 These protocols enable faster data transmission, enhancing the interaction between content and viewer, particularly during live events.

 Adaptive Bitrate Streaming